 Leave the coast and head inland via Belfast and through splendid scenery to China and on to Waterville, the home of Colby College.
 Follow a sweep of the Kennebec River, then head back into the mountains for Farmington (80 miles/130 km).

 With unspoiled wilderness at your door, Rangeley is a excellent base to enjoy some of New England's finest fall foliage.
-One of New England's hidden gems, 4,120-ft (1255 m) Saddleback Mountain offers everything from hiking and biking plus golf at The Evergreen Golf Club.
 The woods are alive with moose, deer and birds.
 Learn more at the Rangeley Outdoor Sporting Heritage Museum with the feel of a century-old ‘sporting camp.’

 On the way to Rumford, visitors are few even at the height of the foliage season.
 Keep following the Androscoggin River; see Bethel’s traditional village green, then cross in to New Hampshire and Gorham (90 miles/145 km).

 Gorham, New Hampshire

 Surrounded by the grandeur of the White Mountains, Gorham is at the northern end of the Presidential Range.
 Just 10 minutes away is 6,288-ft (1,916m) Mount Washington, the tallest mountain in the northeastern United States.